 Settling in London in 1780, he became involved in the abolitionist movement.
 He was well known amongst the abolitionists, befriending the many that supported his work and continued to spread awareness about the slave trade.

 He published his memoir: The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African in 1789.
-The book went through 9 editions in his lifetime and was widely read in England.
-It is one of the earliest-known examples of published writing by an African-American Author and kickstarted the influential slave narrative genre.
-Readers were surprised by the quality of the writing and imagery, and the book spurred an anti-slavery movement in Britain, Europe and The Americas.
+The book went through nine editions in his lifetime and was widely read in England.
+It is one of the earliest-known examples of published writing by an African American author and kickstarted the influential slave narrative genre.
+Readers were surprised by the quality of the writing and imagery, and the book spurred an anti-slavery movement in Britain, Europe, and the Americas.

 After marrying and settling in Cambridge, Equiano continued his abolitionist work, becoming a leader in the movement in the 1780s where he would lecture against the slave trade.
 He worked to improve economic and social issues in Africa and was involved in working in Sierra Leone – a colony founded in 1808 for freed slaves in West Africa.